-And myself, I'm not for political correctness.
+Myself, I'm not for political correctness.
 I think the magic of democracy is the right to differ, not the right to toe the party line and agree on everything.
-That's one of the reasons why I object to the way in which the republic is being forced on us at the moment.
-People have a right to diversity of opinion.
+(That's one of the reasons why I object to the way in which the republic is being forced on us at the moment.
+People lave a right to diversity of opinion.)

-And I think the legitimate criticism was the one that Professor Dwyer made of Wilson Tuckey, that it's all very well for people in the suburbs to have views of the kind that he expressed, and there may be some elements of truth in the views that he expressed, such as the need for greater responsibility amongst people in their sexual activity.
+But I think the legitimate criticism was the one that Professor Dwyer made of Wilson Tuckey.
+That it's all very well for people in the suburbs to have views of the kind that he expressed.
+There may even be some elements of truth in the views that he expressed, such as the need for greater responsibility amongst people in their sexual activity.

-But it was the way he did it and the way he went about it, and the confrontationist way and the almost populist way in which he was trying, in a very desperate situation, where calm thinking and clear strategies were required, to appeal to popular sentiment, which really wasn't constructive in dealing with the epidemic.
+But it was the way he did it and the way he went about it, and the confrontationist way (and the almost populist way) in which he was trying, in a very desperate situation, where calm thinking and clear strategies were required, to appeal to popular sentiment.
+That really wasn't constructive in dealing with the epidemic.

 So that...
 I don't criticise him for having his say and not toeing the party line and disagreeing with what people have said, including famous scientists.
-Galileo is a warning to us about orthodoxy and everybody agreeing.
-But it was really a self-evidently ignorant speech.
+Galileo is a warning ious about orthodoxy and everybody agreeing.
+But it was really a self-evidently ignorant sneech:

 Again, one shouldn't blow this into an importance.
-These are vignettes.
-But what was it after all?
-It was a speech that no mortal damage was done to them.
+These are but vignettes.
+What was it after all?
+It was a speech at a conference of a lot conference-goers, committed people.
+So that no mortal damage was done to them.
 Mr Howard took the responsible step, removed him from the shadow post.
 Is he still in Federal Parliament?
 I don't know.
 We haven't heard much of Mr Wilson Tuckey since.

-So that it doesn't really matter all that much but it was something which, had there been a lot of Wilson Tuckeys in barliament, as there certainly were in the Australian community, and had we not had leaders of the kind like Neal Blewett and Peter Baume and others in the federal and state spheres, then we would've been in a much worse position than we are.
+So that it doesn't really matter all that much.
+But it was something which, had there been a lot of Wilson Tuckeys in Parliament (as there certainly were in the Australian community), and had we not had leaders of the kind like Neal Blewett and Peter Baume and others in the federal and state spheres, then we would've been in a much worse position than we are.